 Since 2015 we have been running an annual competition to provide funds of up to £1000 per applicant for unfunded PhD students and postdocs (within three years of completion) to facilitate their attendance of, and participation in conferences.
 This was in recognition of the difficulties faced by ECRs in raising the funds required to take part in these events.

 We welcome applications from early career scholars around the world, working in disciplines across the social sciences, to facilitate their attendance of, and participation in conferences.
 Applications are evaluated by a team of reviewers drawn from The Sociological Review editorial board.

 The competition is announced in autumn to support conference attendance the following year.

-- Applicants must demonstrate that they plan to give a paper at the conference;
+- Applicants must demonstrate that they plan to give a paper at the conference taking place in the year 2019

 - Postdoctoral applicants must be within three years of the award of their PhD.